 career or post-graduate goals.
-Track One Core Curriculum Area F (Courses appropriate to the major) 18 hours Eighteen (18) hours of lower-division from the following areas: Humanities and Fine Arts [course(s) not taken in Area C] 3-9 hours Social Sciences [course(s) not taken in Area E]3-9 hours Mathematics and Sciences [course(s) not taken in Area D] 3-9 hours Any course approved by advisor in Areas C - F0-9 hours or Track Two Eighteen (18) hours of lower-division from the following areas: Courses approved by general advisor in Areas B-F that have an interdisciplinary approach9 hours All courses must be completed with a grade of "C" or better.
-Track One Courses Required for the General Studies Major 60 hours Students choose one of the following options: 2nd Secondary Field of Study12 hours In each concentration and emphasis, one course may be at the 1000-2000 level; all others must be at the 3000-4000 level.
+Track One Eighteen (18) hours of lower-division from the following areas: Humanities and Fine Arts [course(s) not taken in Area C] 3-9 hours Mathematics and Sciences [course(s) not taken in Area D] 3-9 hours Any course approved by advisor in Areas C - F0-9 hours or Track Two Eighteen (18) hours of lower-division from the following areas: Courses approved by general advisor in Areas B-F that have an interdisciplinary approach9 hours All courses must be completed with a grade of "C" or better.
+Track One Students choose one of the following options: In each concentration and emphasis, one course may be at the 1000-2000 level; all others must be at the 3000-4000 level.
 All courses must be completed with a grade of "C or better. or Track Two Courses Required for the General Studies Major With Particular Interdisciplinary Concentrations 60 hours